SoFi Review: No-Fee Checking and Savings With Perks

 SoFi vs. Competitors

 SoFi doesn’t compete directly with traditional brick-and-mortar banks as much as it does with online institutions, especially those referred to as “fintechs.”
-Three of the major players in the online financial services industry are Simple, Ally Bank and Chime.
+Two of the major players in the online financial services industry are Ally Bank and Chime.

 |Ally Bank||More traditional banking offerings|